gcpantazis/nodebone/README.md

 * Install with: ```npm install nodebackbone```.

-* For usage examples please refer to [this project](https://github.com/gcpantazis/node-backbone-boilerplate).
+* For usage examples please refer to [this project](https://github.com/gcpantazis/nodebone-demo).

 ##Changelog

+* v0.1.7 Socket proto class.
 * v0.1.5 Decoupling from express.
 * v0.1.4 Misc changes, experimenting with new class types.
 * v0.1.2 Add verbs for routes.